The soft skills employers look for (including examples)

 Problem-solving

-Problem-solving skills involve producing solutions to issues you’re facing as well as planning out the process for reaching goals.
+Problem-solving skills involve producing solutions to issues and planning how you’ll reach goals.

-Jobs in IT and computing constantly require methodological problem-solving.
-Many other jobs in STEM also require problem-solving skills, so be sure to look into these sectors if you enjoy problem-solving.
+Methodical problem-solvers are particularly in demand for jobs in technology and IT.
+Many other STEM careers value problem-solving skills, so look into these sectors if you enjoy tackling puzzles.

 Leadership

-Being able to lead a group of people is relevant to entry-level roles as well as management roles as you never know when you’ll need to take ownership of a task or project.
-Roles in business and supply chains and finance often require strong leadership skills.
+Being able to lead people is relevant to entry-level roles and management roles as you never know when you’ll need to take ownership of a project.
+Roles in business, supply chain management and finance require strong leadership skills.

 Time management

 Time management is the ability to organise and control your work to fit into your time constraints.
-Time management incorporates aspects of organisation, efficiency and discipline.
+Time management combines organisation, efficiency and discipline.
 All jobs with a high workload require time management skills.
-Jobs involving managing a team require particularly good time management skills to balance your own workload with overseeing others.
+It’s extra important if you’re managing a team as you’ll need to balance your workload with keeping an eye on others.

 Organisation

-This is the ability to plan and order your tasks in a way that lets you work on and track your various tasks and priorities.
-Organisational skills are crucial in many aspects of work as well as personal life.
+Organisation is the ability to plan and order your tasks in an efficient way.
+Organisational skills are crucial in many aspects of work and personal life.
 Maintaining good organisation involves lots of communication and good time management.
-Working in logistics and events requires strong organisation as the correct thing happening at the right time is essential.
+Working in logistics and events requires strong organisation as it’s essential that the right thing happens at the right time – every time.

 Conflict resolution